Is Dates Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Pitted dates for convenience and safety
+• Pitted dates for convenience and easy snacking

 What to Avoid